Nonlinear stability for the Maxwell-Born-Infeld system on a Schwarzschild background: Morawetz estimates on Z and W : first step

 in the region $\mathcal{R} := \regio{t_1^*}{t_2^*}$.
 For simplicity, let $\dot Z := \dot Z_{I,0,k}$, $\dot W := \dot W_{I,0,k}$.
 Then, there holds

-We furthermore have the same inequality for $\dot W$, with $R_\sigma$ replacing $R_\rho$. \end{proposition} \begin{proof} We consider the following identities, which can be checked via direct calculation, recalling the fact that $\snabla_L \gbar = 0, \snabla_\lbar \gbar = 0$ (see Lemma~\ref{lem:projectcomp} in the Appendix).
+We furthermore have the same inequality for $\dot W$, with $R_\sigma$ replacing $R_\rho$. \end{proposition} \begin{proof} Let us recall that, according to the definition in Section~\ref{sec:not:geo}, $\slashed{g}$ is the restriction of the ambient metric $g$ to the spheres of constant $r$-coordinate.
+Furthermore, recall the fact that $\snabla_L \gbar = 0, \snabla_\lbar \gbar = 0$ (see Lemma~\ref{lem:projectcomp} in the Appendix).
+We consider the following identities, which can be checked via direct calculation using the previous fact about the covariant derivative of $\slashed g$,

 We also have

 Let us now add the previous Equations (\ref{en1}) and (\ref{en2}), to get